Should I Watch..? Non-Stop

 What's the big deal?

-"Non-Stop" is an action mystery-thriller released in 2014 and is directed by Spanish director Jaume Collet-Serra.
+Non-Stop is an action mystery-thriller released in 2014 and is directed by Spanish director Jaume Collet-Serra.
 It features Liam Neeson as a troubled US Air Marshal forced into action on a flight after receiving a text message warning.
-It is the latest in a long line of action movies featuring Neeson ever since 2008's "Taken" became a worldwide smash hit.
+It is the latest in a long line of action movies featuring Neeson ever since 2008's Taken (1)became a worldwide smash hit.
 Despite mixed reviews, the film still managed to top the box office upon release and went on to take over $220 million on a budget of just $50 million.
-As an action movie, it's lifted by Neeson's presence but it loses its way in the final third when the plot holes start to rack up and logic is jettisoned from the picture.
+As an action movie, it is lifted by Neeson's presence but it loses its way in the final third when the plot holes start to rack up and logic is jettisoned from the picture.

 What's it about?